Skip To Main Content

 Kindergarten and first grade students are screened using the Fastbridge and i Ready assessment tools, and second through fifth grade are assessed using i-Ready.

-Administration, instructional coaches, interventionists, and classroom teachers collect and review data from these assessments.
+Administration, instructional coach, interventionists, and classroom teachers collect and review data from these assessments.
 This data is reviewed to look for strengths, areas of concern, and trends schoolwide.

 Students who are at or below the twenty fifth percentile receive an additional literacy screener to support in identifying which skills need to be targeted in intervention and progress monitoring through Fastbridge occurs on a weekly basis.
 Progress monitoring is administered by the literacy interventionist.
 The progress monitoring data is used to guide the interventions in place for each student.